 Steve Goldberg, the author of this blog, believes that now is the best time to be a learner.

-Steve, a history teacher at Research Triangle High School in Durham, NC, has more than two decades of teaching experience at some of the most prestigious high schools in the country.
+Steve teaches high school juniors at Research Triangle High School in Durham, NC, about US History.
+Steve has more than two decades of teaching experience at some of the most prestigious high schools in the country.
 By working and learning in the company of exceptional students and colleagues, Steve has gained a deep understanding of the learning possibilities in today’s 21st Century digital environment.

 Before working at RTHS, Steve served for four years as a history teacher at Cary Academy, a world-class school where all students and teachers are issued tablet computers.
 Before that, he was Lead Technology Teacher at The Potomac School, a private K-12 independent school just outside of Washington, DC.